 - indicates that other pupils may have been affected by this student

 - indicates that young people outside the school may be affected by this student

-At Kelvin Grove we will support the victims of peer on peer abuse by following DfE guidance ‘Sexual Violence and sexual harassment between children in schools and colleges’, first published in December 2017.
-We will also support the victims of peer on peer abuse by ensuring pupils are given access to counselling and mentoring in school where appropriate or sign posting and securing access to outside partners and organisations who can support children effected.
+At Kelvin Grove we will support the victims of Child on Child abuse by following DfE guidance ‘Sexual Violence and sexual harassment between children in schools and colleges’, first published in December 2017.
+We will also support the victims of Child on Child abuse by ensuring pupils are given access to counselling and mentoring in school where appropriate or sign posting and securing access to outside partners and organisations who can support children effected.

 In cases of ‘sexting’ we follow guidance given to schools and colleges by the UK Council for Child Internet Safety (UKCCIS) published in August 2016: ‘Sexting in schools and colleges, responding to incidents, and safeguarding young people’.

 ‘Channel’ and ‘Prevent’

 Terrorism is defined in KCSIE 2022 as “an action that endangers or causes violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause”.

 As part of the Counter Terrorism and Security Act 2015, schools have a duty to ‘prevent people being drawn into terrorism’.
 This has become known as the ‘Prevent Duty’.
 Channel, a key element of the Home Office’s “Prevent” strategy, is a multi-agency approach to protect people at risk from radicalisation.
 As a school we will work with the local authority, local law enforcement, and religious and community leaders, to identify children vulnerable to radicalisation, and to stamp out extremism if it arises.
 This includes identifying pupils:

 - Displaying feelings of grievance and injustice